BatteryDataAlliance/pymacnet/README.md

 # <a name="Motivation"></a>Motivation

-Why bother using `pymacnet`?
+Why did we create `pymacnet`?
 This package enables a wide variety of applications such as:

 - Real-time data logging and reporting